Tib3rius/AutoRecon/README.md

 > Autorecon is not just any other tool, it is a recon correlation framwork for engagements.
 This helped me fire a whole bunch of scans while I was working on other targets.
 This can help a lot in time management.
 This assisted me to own 4/5 boxes in pwk exam!
 Result: Passed!
 >
 >\- Wh0ami (rooted 4/5 exam hosts)

+> The first time I heard of AutoRecon I asked whether I actually needed this, my enumeration was OK...
+I tried it with an open mind and straight away was a little floored on the amount of information that it would generate.
+Once I got used to it, and started reading the output I realized how much I was missing.
+I used it for the OSCP exam, and it found things I would never have otherwise found.
+I firmly believe, without AutoRecon I would have failed.
+It's a great tool, and I'm very impressed what Tib3rius was able to craft up.
+Definitely something I'm already recommending to others, including you!
+>
+>\- othornew